documentationfor yFiles for HTML 3.0.0.1

 Styling of Table Indicators

-The table provides indicators for several interactive gestures (for more information see Tables).
-The following table lists the CSS classes that are provided for these indicators:
+The table provides visual indicators for several interactive gestures.
+(For more information, see Tables.)
+The indicators consist of a single SVG rect element, and the following table lists the CSS classes that are provided for these indicators:

 Gesture CSS Class